Coronavirus: Should You Be Wearing Gloves When You Leave Home?April 20, 2020 - Katie McCallum

 - Avoid touching your face.
 During a pandemic, it's always important to avoid touching your eyes, nose and mouth as often as possible — especially when you're in a public setting full of frequently touched surfaces where germs can hide.

 - Wear a cloth face covering.
-While a cloth mask won't necessarily help keep you safe, it can help keep you from spreading COVID-19 to someone else — especially if you're asymptomatic or presymptomatic.
+A cloth mask not only helps keep you safe, but it can also help keep you from spreading COVID-19 to someone else if you're sick and don't yet know it.
 Avoid touching your mask while it's on your face.

 - Avoid touching surfaces and items as much as possible.
 You need to grab your items, but that doesn't mean you need to touch and pick through every bread loaf on the shelf first.
 And instead of constantly touching your phone to check your grocery list, consider writing it out on a piece of paper you can toss before leaving.